 (b) More than 50 per cent of all vehicles have an IUPRM equal or above the minimum value applicable to the monitor.

-7.1.6.
-The manufacturer shall demonstrate to the approval authority that these statistical conditions are satisfied all monitors required to be reported by the OBD system according to paragraph 7.6. of this Appendix not later than 18 months thereafter.
-For this purpose, for OBD families consisting of more than 1000 registrations in the European Union or non-EU Contracting Party, that are subject to sampling within the sampling period, the process described in Annex 11 shall be used without prejudice to the provisions of paragraph 7.1.8 of this Appendix.
+7.1.7.
+The manufacturer shall demonstrate to the approval authority that these statistical conditions are satisfied all monitors required to be reported by the OBD system according to paragraph 7.6. of this appendix not later than 18 months thereafter.
+For this purpose, for OBD families consisting of more than 1,000 registrations in the European Union or non-EU Contracting Party, that are subject to sampling within the sampling period, the process described in paragraph 9 of this Regulation shall be used without prejudice to the provisions of paragraph 7.1.9. of this appendix.

-In addition to the requirements set out in Annex 11 and regardless of the result of the audit described in paragraph 9.2., the authority granting the approval shall apply the in-service conformity check for IUPR described in Appendix I to Annex 11 in an appropriate number of randomly determined cases.
-"In an appropriate number of randomly determined cases" means, that this measure has a dissuasive effect on non-compliance with the requirements of Section 3 of this Annex or the provision of manipulated, false or non-representative data for the audit.
+In addition to the requirements set out in paragraph 9 of this Regulation and regardless of the result of the audit described in paragraph 9.2. of this Regulation, the authority granting the approval shall apply the in-service conformity check for IUPR described in Appendix 3 to this Regulation in an appropriate number of randomly determined cases.
+"In an appropriate number of randomly determined cases" means that this measure has a dissuasive effect on non-compliance with the requirements of section 7. of this appendix or the provision of manipulated, false or non-representative data for the audit.
 If no special circumstances apply and can be demonstrated by the type-approval authorities, random application of the in-service conformity check to 5 per cent of the type approved OBD families shall be considered as sufficient for compliance with this requirement.
-For this purpose, type-approval authorities may find arrangements with the manufacturer for the reduction of double testing of a given OBD family as long as these arrangements do not harm the dissuasive effect of the type approval authority's own in-service conformity check on non-compliance with the requirements of Section 3 of this Annex.
+For this purpose, type-approval authorities may find arrangements with the manufacturer for the reduction of double testing of a given OBD family as long as these arrangements do not harm the dissuasive effect of the type approval authority's own in-service conformity check on non-compliance with the requirements of this section 7. of this appendix.
 Data collected by EU-member States during surveillance testing programmes may be used for in-service conformity checks.
 Upon request, type-approval authorities shall provide data on the audits and random in-service conformity checks performed, including the methodology used for identifying those cases, which are made subject to the random in-service conformity check, to the European Commission and other type-approval authorities.

-7.1.7.
-For the entire test sample of vehicles the manufacturer must report to the relevant authorities all of the in-use performance data to be reported by the OBD system according to paragraph 7.6. of Appendix 1 to Annex 11 in conjunction with an identification of the vehicle being tested and the methodology used for the selection of the tested vehicles from the fleet.
+7.1.8.
+For the entire test sample of vehicles the manufacturer must report to the relevant authorities all of the in-use performance data to be reported by the OBD system according to paragraph 7.6. of this appendix in conjunction with an identification of the vehicle being tested and the methodology used for the selection of the tested vehicles from the fleet.
 Upon request, the type-approval authority granting the approval shall make these data and the results of the statistical evaluation available to the European Commission and other approval authorities.

-7.1.8.
+7.1.9.
 Public authorities and their delegates may pursue further tests on vehicles or collect appropriate data recorded by vehicles to verify compliance with the requirements of this annex.